-I am very active in my community.
-I enjoy volunteering because each organization I volunteer for brings with it an entirely new way of doing something and a new population of individuals to work with.
+I am very active in our community.
+I enjoy volunteering because each organization I volunteer for brings with it an entirely new way of solving issues and a new group of people to work with.

-I have volunteered at CT's Give Kids a Smile in 2016, 2015, 2014, 2013, 2012.
-In 2011, Connecticut’s free dental clinic, Mission of Mercy, came to Waterbury.
-I volunteered to take a lead role in this free clinic and have volunteered ever since!
-I am lucky to be one of the Leads for the Community Volunteers during the event and to manage the post-op phone calls after the event.
-Although it is extremely tiring, it is tremendously rewarding.
-I am privileged to work alongside my colleagues and to get a chance to help this population of patients.
-In 2015, I inspired my office workers to join me as well!
+In 2011, Connecticut’s free dental clinic, Missions of Mercy, came to Waterbury.
+I volunteered to take a lead role in this project and have stayed with it ever since.
+I feel lucky to be one of the Leads for the Community Volunteers during the event and to manage the post-op phone calls after the event.
+Although it is challenging and sometimes exhausting work, it is also tremendously rewarding to be able to serve others in this way.
+I feel privileged to work alongside my colleagues and to improve the lives of so many.
+In 2015, I inspired my office workers to join me, too!

-On a personal level, I have volunteered as a Girl Scout leader to inspire girls to be more than they think they can be.
-I teach a finance class to elementary school children each year and run the annual Muffins with Mom event at our local elementary school.
-I have taught CCD to second graders at our local church.
-These groups enlighten me and keep me thinking out of the box!
+On a personal level, I have volunteered as a Girl Scout leader, striving to inspire girls to be more than they think they can be.
+I also teach a finance class to elementary school children every year, run the annual Muffins with Mom event at our local elementary school, and have taught CCD to second graders at our local church.

-I am originally from Macedon, NY, just outside of Rochester, and currently reside in Newtown, CT.
-My full married name is Cheryl Sobieraj Wadhwa; however I practice under the name Sobieraj as my husband is a “Doctor” as well.
-He works as the Chairman of Orthodontist at Columbia University.
-We have a 19-year-old son, twin girls who are 16, and a 13 year-old son, in addition to three dogs, two cats, a slew of frogs and 10 chickens!
+Originally from Macedon, NY, just outside of Rochester, I now live in Newtown, CT with my family.
+My full married name is Cheryl Sobieraj Wadhwa; however, I practice under the name Sobieraj as my husband is a “Doctor” as well.
+He works as the Chairman of Orthodontics at Columbia University.